1981–82 New York Islanders season: Player statistics

-Record Winning Streak
+Record winning streak

-From January 21 to February 20 the Islanders set a National Hockey League record by winning 15 consecutive games.
-Since regular season overtime did not yet exist, all of these games had to be (and were) won in regulation time.
+From January 21 to February 20, the Islanders set a National Hockey League record by winning 15 consecutive games.
+Since regular-season overtime did not yet exist, all of these games had to be (and were) won in regulation time.
 During the streak, the Islanders outscored the opposition 97-35 for a +62 goal differential over the 15 games.
 The record was surpassed in 1993 by the Pittsburgh Penguins, who won 17 consecutive games, two of which were in overtime.